-In order to register each term, students must receive clearance from the Business Office indicating satisfactory arrangements for tuition payment (see Tuition, Fees and Payment).
+In order to register each term, you must receive clearance from the Business Office.
+(See Tuition and Fees, Payment and Refunds).
+If satisfactory arrangements for tuition payment are not made, a business hold will be applied to your student account (see below).